- Class: ENGL 797 — Feminist & Gender Critique in Critical Video Game Theory

 Episode 3 — “Chaos Theory”

-A lot of really interesting things happen right off the bat, even though they are not your decisions.
-On your way out of the dorm to meet Chloe, Dana confesses to you how sad she is about Kate and how she wishes she could have done more to help (by the way, in my playthrough, I saved Kate).
-That conversation gives more depth to her previously 2d characterization as “the cheerleader,” in my opinion.
+Episode 3 takes off running, as both you as Max and you as Player are growing more aware of the many mysteries you have your hands in.
+On your way out of the dorm to meet Chloe, Dana confesses to you how sad she is about Kate and how she wishes she could have done more to help (in my playthrough, I saved Kate).
+That conversation gives more depth to her previously flat characterization as “the cheerleader,” in my opinion.
 But this isn’t the only expansion or reduction of gender stereotypes in this episode.
 But before I continue on that, I feel it necessary to comment on the type of decisions you begin making in this episode, starting with breaking into the principal’s office.

 After a rough argument with David (in which you can side with him or Chloe, and of course my Max picked Chloe, which causes David to leave), Max discovers another aspect of her powers.
 When looking at an old photo of her and Chloe, she time jumps to that exact moment, fully conscious of her future self and outcomes.
 This situation is another instance in which the option of choice is eliminated.
 No matter what, you are not allowed to move on in the story until you change William’s fate.
 In this alternate reality, Max’s character is completely different too, which makes little sense, especially if she still moved to Seattle but was even closer friends with Chloe.
 She is seen as best friends with the meanest kids in school (she doesn’t even know Warren), and she wasn’t even aware of Chloe’s accident.
 Again (commence broken record), Max’s seemingly god-like power is out of her control.
 Even though she can use it to turn back time and save William, she has to.
 She cannot opt out of it.
 You as Max cannot opt out of it.
 The game’s narrative rules force you through the rabbit hole, after giving you the illusion that you at least have power over your own abilities.
 Not so.